hindman/optopus/README.md

 short-term and long-term support costs.

 The broad theme connecting such matters is to reduce developer hassle as it relates to argument handling.
-Some examples on the Optopus roadmap:
+Some examples on the Optopus roadmap.

 #### Efficient Opt configuration API